ADPunisher/Find-UACAutoElevate/README.md

 ## Overview

-Find-UACAutoElevate is a powershell tool to find auto eleveated executableד in order to bypass User Account Control.
+Find-UACAutoElevate is a powershell tool to find auto eleveated executable in order to bypass User Account Control.

 ## Features